pcwa-ahendricks/shared-web-lib/README.md

 ### About Redirects

 - `/rate-adjust-2018` Was used on NG version of website.
 - `/about-pcwa/board-minutes` Was used on NG version of website.
-Stopped using about-pcwa for board related URLs.
+Stopped using "about-pcwa" for board related URLs.
 - `/about-pcwa/board-of-directors` Was used on NG version of website.
-Stopped using about-pcwa for board related URLs.
+Stopped using "about-pcwa" for board related URLs.
 - `/about-pcwa/board-agenda` Was used on NG version of website.
-Stopped using about-pcwa for board related URLs.
+Stopped using "about-pcwa" for board related URLs.
 - `/newsroom/news-release` Was used on NG version of website.
 Use plural route instead.
 - `/newsroom/publication` Was used on NG version of website.
 Use plural route instead.
+- `/stewardship` Was used on NG version of website.
+Stopped using "stewardship" for water efficiency related URLs.
+- `/stewardship/water-sense` Was used on NG version of website.
+Stopped using "stewardship" for water efficiency related URLs.
+- `/stewardship/rebate-programs` Was used on NG version of website.
+Stopped using "stewardship" for water efficiency related URLs.